MinistrySafe/api-documentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The external ID of the user to delete
+ID | The ID of the user to delete

 # Trainings